Nomadic Backpacker

 I took the 9 am chicken bus from Orange Walk to Corozal.
 An easy 5B$ 55-minute trip:

-Buses to the border seem to go only very early in the morning and I had missed them.
+Buses from Corozal to the border at Santa Elena seem to go only very early in the morning and I had missed them.
 But I could take a taxi or shared combi-van.
 Guess which option I took?!

 So we arrived at the Belizean immigration.
 You pay the 20 USD departure tax, then get your exit stamp, then jump back in the combi-van which then takes you to the old bridge where you walk across to Mexico.